D5: Goal Dynamics

 You Don’t Need Certainty to Take Action

-Waiting for perfect conditions?
-That’s a trap.
+If you're waiting for perfect conditions, that’s a trap.
 Dynamic goal planning prioritizes small, immediate actions over clarity, proving that movement itself generates momentum.

 Quitting Can Be Strategic